lossofego/spotify2soulseek/README.md

 ## Quick Start

-1. Run the "build" file to generate a exactuable in the release folder
+1. Run the "build.bat", which will generate a .exe in a "release" folder
-2. Double-click to run
+2. Double-click the .exe to run
 3. Follow the prompts (generate account or use existing)
 4. Login with Spotify
-5. Download ALL
+5. Download all or select certain playlists
-6. Organize into folders
+6. Have the app sort the downloads into folders and select where to place them
-7. Done!
-Music on your Desktop.
+7. :DDDDD yay

 ## ⚠️ Important Notes